Tasks allow you to move seamlessly between your to-dos and the information you need to get them done.

 - Put your action items in context.
 Keep your tasks with related information in your notes, including web clips, images, documents, and audio files.

 - Manage your tasks.
 Add and check off tasks in a central Tasks view or inside your notes.
 Changes you make in one place automatically show up in the other.

 - Prioritize with ease.
-Unlike standard checklists, you can set due dates, add reminders, and flag each of your tasks—so nothing falls through the cracks.
+Unlike standard checklists, you can set one time or recurring due dates, add reminders, and flag each of your tasks—so nothing falls through the cracks.

 Some Tasks features are only available with certain Evernote plans.
 Learn more >>